General English Fluency Course

 Fascinating real-life texts and authentic materials are at the heart of this course.

 However, there’s so much more I do for students of this course when it comes to speaking English with confidence and developing learning strategies.
 As an example of a language learning strategy, I always encourage my students to create true sentences about themselves and their life experiences which contain newly learned words and phrases.
 It’s not an issue for me to check these sentences.
 Essentially, having a large stock of personalised sentences significantly contributes to fluency.
-If you have a system in place to revise these sentences on a regular basis, they will be on the tip of your tongue when you are speaking in a live situation.
+If you have a system in place to revise these sentences on a regular basis, they will be on the tip of your tongue when you are speaking English.

 Spoken competence in English also revolves around removing “clutter” from your mind.
 It’s easier to “think in English” when you realise that you don’t need to learn the ins and outs of all those grammar points, tenses and aspects you studied to death at school.
 For instance, you don’t need to worry about the passive voice and uncommon aspects such as the future perfect continuous and future perfect.
 They’re hardly used in spoken English!
 Therefore, I get my students to think in terms of 1-2-3-4: